 Not the bunkhouse, full fridge, two bathrooms, with washer/dryer kind….

 More like the one bed, one bathroom kind that was made for a 70 year old retired couple.
-For one year we committed to live in that RV.
+For one year, we committed to live in that RV.
 For better or worse.
-Till our lease ran out – or our sanity – whichever happened first.
+Until our lease ran out – or our sanity – whichever happened first.

 We took a gigantic leap of faith to get our priorities in order and God was faithful in honoring our family’s intentions.

 Hebrews 11:6 states, “And without faith it is impossible to please God, because anyone who comes to him must believe that he exists and that he rewards those who earnestly seek him.”